tchajed/sys-verif-fa25/docs/notes/ownership.md

 Either using `Search` or by looking at the source code in Perennial, find the theorems above.

 The relevant source code is the file `src/goose_lang/lib/slice/typed_slice.v` in Perennial (you can use the submodule copy in your exercises repo).

+### Exercise: attempt a proof outline for the append example

+Try to use the predicates and rules for slice ownership to give a proof outline for the append example.
+At some point you will get stuck, because the reasoning principles don't give a way to verify the code above - this is fine in that we don't really intend to verify odd code like the above, but seeing exactly where you get stuck is instructive for learning how the rules work.

 ## Read-only ownership: fractional permissions {#read-only}